 When planning a move, whether relocating to a new home within the same city or embarking on a journey to a different part of the country, one critical task that often gets overlooked amidst the chaos of packing and organising removals is updating your address.
 It’s a vital step to ensure that your transition to a new location is as smooth as possible, avoiding any unnecessary complications with missed bills or services.
 Here’s a comprehensive guide on what to change your address on when moving, designed to assist you in managing this process efficiently.

 Before you move, contact your utility providers including water, gas, and electricity.
 Inform them of your move date and arrange for the services to be transferred to your new address, if possible, or closed if you’re moving out of the provider’s service area.
 This ensures that you won’t face any unexpected bills and that your new home will be ready to live in from the moment you arrive.
 Similarly, don’t forget to update your address with your internet, cable, and telephone providers.
 Interruptions in these services can be inconvenient, particularly if you rely on internet connectivity for work or personal matters.
+You may also find our full change of address checklist useful for tracking every organisation you need to update.

 Updating your address with the government is crucial.
 Start with the local council to ensure you’re registered for council tax at your new address.
 Notify HM Revenue and Customs (HMRC) to ensure that your tax records are up to date.
 If you receive benefits, inform the Department for Work and Pensions or other relevant bodies.
+Alongside updating your address, our guide to who to notify when moving house covers every person and organisation that should hear from you before moving day.

 Your electoral registration also needs updating to ensure you can vote in your new local area.
 This is often overlooked but is vital for maintaining your civic duties without interruption.
+For a step-by-step breakdown of the portals and platforms to visit, see our guide on where to update your address when moving.
+If you are also reducing your living space, our advice on downsizing before a house move can help you decide what to keep, donate, or sell before moving day.

 3. Financial Institutions

 Notify your bank, credit card companies, and any loan providers about your move.
 This not only ensures that you will receive your statements and any notices without delay but also helps prevent potential fraud.
 Additionally, inform your insurance providers (home, auto, life) about your new location, as changes in address can affect your coverage and premiums.
+Businesses have additional considerations too, and our guide to moving office locations outlines the key steps to update your registered address and notify clients.

 4. Health and Education

 Register with a new GP and dentist if you’re moving out of the area covered by your current practices.
 If you have children, you’ll need to arrange a transfer of school records to their new school.
 Don’t forget to update your address for any ongoing medical referrals or treatments.
+If your moving date has crept up on you, our last-minute removals in London can get you moved quickly without the usual stress of a long lead time.

 5. Subscriptions and Memberships